SystemsApproach/tcpcc/aqm.rst

 contribution of RED is a mechanism by which the router can more accurately manage its queue length.
-Defining precisely what constitutes an optimal queue length depends on the traffic mix and is still a subject of research, with real information now being gathered from operational deployment of RED in the Internet.
+Defining precisely what constitutes an optimal queue length depends on the traffic mix and is a subject of ongoing study.

 Consider the setting of the two thresholds, ``MinThreshold`` and ``MaxThreshold``.
 If the traffic is fairly bursty, then ``MinThreshold``